gumyr/cq_warehouse/README.md

 screw.tap_hole_diameters # {'Soft': 5.0, 'Hard': 5.4}
 screw.tap_drill_sizes # {'Soft': '5', 'Hard': '5.4'}
 ```
 Note that with imperial sized holes (e.g. 7/16), the drill sizes could be a fractional size (e.g. 25/64) or a numbered or lettered size (e.g. U).
-This information can be added to your designs with the cq_warehouse.dimensions package.
+This information can be added to your designs with the [drafting sub-package](#drafting-sub-package).

 ### Thread
 As the base class of the other thread classes it isn't intended for end users.
 Both external and internal threads are ISO standard by default as shown in the following diagram (from https://en.wikipedia.org/wiki/ISO_metric_screw_thread):